Jet Quenching in Holographic QCD as an Indicator of Phase Transitions in Anisotropic Regimes: Conclusion

 Our study has analyzed the behavior of the JQ parameter under the idealized assumption that jet formation occurs within a medium consisting solely of light quarks (the LQ model) or solely of heavy quarks (the HQ model).
 In a physically realistic setting, however, the medium comprises both light and heavy quark species, with light quarks predominant at low energies and heavy quarks contributing significantly at high energies.

 A natural extension of this work is therefore the investigation of jets within a hybrid model that incorporates both quark types, effectively interpolating between the LQ and HQ model limits.
+To construct the hybrid model it is needed to chose the proper warp-factor and gauge kinetic function.
+The hybrid model should reproduce linear Regge trajectories that were observed experimentally and first-order phase transition lines for heavy and light quarks.
 This constitutes an important objective for future research.